msv-lab/symlog/README.md

 # {reachable("a", "b").: And(alpha == "a", edge("a", "b").)}
 ```

-# Limitations
+## Limitations
-1. Symlog only supports basic Souffle syntax.
-Features like aggregation, arithmetic operations, and components are not supported.
+1. Symlog supports only basic Souffle syntax.
+Features such as aggregation, arithmetic operations, and components are not supported.
-2. Currently, Symlog only supports positive Datalog.
-If you want to use semi-positive Datalog, you may convert it to positive Datalog first.
-Support for stratified Datalog will be added in the future.
+2. Currently, Symlog supports only positive Datalog.
+If you wish to use semi-positive Datalog, you must first convert it to positive Datalog, if possible.
+Support for stratified negation will be added in the future.